 The internal coat of the large intestine differs very materially from that of the small.
-It has few or no villi.
+It has no doublings or folds exclusively in it, like the valvulæ conniventes of the small intestines, and few or no villi.
 Near its commencement, it preserves the fungous appearance of the stomach, but about the sigmoid flexure, it is a plain smooth surface.
 A great many mucous follicles and mucous glands are in it.
 It has lacteals, but they are not so numerous as in the small intestines.